5th Floor, Brigade Towers,

 Report scope can be customized per your requirements.
 Click here.

 Monitoring devices include self-monitoring blood glucose devices (SMBG) and continuous glucose monitoring devices (CGM), where SMBG devices held the highest share in 2019, with a revenue of USD 0.9 billion.
 The frequency of monitoring glucose levels depends on the type of diabetes, which varies from patient to patient.
 Type-1 diabetic patients need to check their blood glucose levels at regular intervals, in order to monitor their blood glucose levels and adjust the insulin dosing accordingly.
-Therefore, if a patient performs 5-6 tests in a day, the average expenditure on test strips would be more than USD 100/month.
-These expenses add to the already high diabetes management costs and are impeding market growth.
-The current CGM devices show a detailed representation of blood glucose patterns and tendencies than what can be achieved by routine checking of glucose levels at set intervals.
+Therefore, if a patient performs 5-6 tests in a day, the average expenditure on test strips may be more than USD 100/month.
+These expenses add to the already high costs of diabetes management, and they are impeding market growth.
+The current CGM devices show a detailed representation of blood glucose patterns and tendencies compared to a routine check of glucose levels at set intervals.

 To understand key trends, Download Sample Report

 Insulin disposable pens are the most widely used devices for the administration of insulin in Germany.
 This sub-segment occupies more than 55% of the share in the management devices segment and around 13% of the market share in the whole diabetes care devices market.
 Insulin cartridges in reusable pens are known to be a needed extension to insulin pens.
 These devices are considered to be an upgraded version of the insulin vials.
 Most types of insulins are manufactured in the form of cartridges, thus, making it easily accessible.
-These devices have all the functional benefits of reusable pens and are cost-effective, as these cartridges are less expensive when compared to disposable insulin pens in the long run.
+These devices have all the functional benefits of reusable pens and are cost-effective, as these cartridges are less expensive compared to disposable insulin pens.
 Due to the increasing demand for insulin cartridges, most of the insulin device manufacturing companies have produced reusable insulin pens that are compatible with various insulin manufacturers' cartridges.
 These insulin cartridges are considered to be more socially friendly, as they are smaller and less noticeable than the classic vial-and-syringe.
-These devices are also more portable for consumers on-the-go.
-Cartridges that are open do not need to be refrigerated, thus, makes storage very easy for consumers.
-Thus, using cartridges is the most cost-effective way to use insulin, as reusable pens are a one-time investment, unlike disposable pens.
+They are also more portable for consumers on-the-go.
+Cartridges that are open do not need to be refrigerated, thus, making the storage very easy for consumers.
+Therefore, using cartridges is the most cost-effective way to use insulin, as reusable pens are a one-time investment, unlike disposable pens.